-Cat Normoyle is a researcher, writer, designer, artist, and educator in the Memphis area.
-Her research and creative works explore how design can make a difference in communities, acting as an agent for change in emerging theories, practices, and technologies.
+Cat Normoyle is an Assistant Professor of Graphic Design in the School of Art & Design at East Carolina University, NC.
+Her research and creative activity explore how design can make a difference in communities, acting as an agent for change in emerging theories, practices, and technologies.
 She is interested in a range of design topics including social design and impact, community engagement, digital experiences and technology, and speculative design.
 Her work is interdisciplinary, experimental, collaborative, and strategic at its core.
 It ranges from the physical to the digital, from the static to the dynamic, and from the 2-dimensional to the 3-dimensional.

-Cat Normoyle is an Assistant Professor of Graphic Design in the School of Art & Design at East Carolina University.
 Originally from Boston, she has a bachelor’s degree in Industrial Design from Georgia Institute of Technology and a Master’s of Fine Arts degree in Graphic Design from Georgia State University.
 Prior to academia, Normoyle worked at the Atlanta-based, brand strategy and innovation agency, Trend Influence, where she worked with fortune 500 companies such as Coca-Cola, Toyota, and Levi’s.